Geeksltd/GCop/Rules/GCop201.md

 ## Rule description

-To capitalize some kind of identifiers in C#, we should use the CamelCasing convention. in CamelCase capitalization, the first letter of an identifier is lowercase and the first letter of each subsequent concatenated word is capitalized.
+To capitalize some kind of identifiers in C#, we should use the CamelCase convention. in CamelCase capitalization, the first letter of an identifier is lowercase and the first letter of each subsequent concatenated word is capitalized.
 For example : backColor

 We should use CamelCasing for these identifires :